Pinterest Facebook Twitter Instagram

 Use Quality Olive Oil: For the best flavor, use a good-quality extra-virgin olive oil.
 It gives a fruity, rich taste without overpowering the lemon.
 (If you prefer a very mild flavor, a lighter olive oil works too.)

-Boost the Lemon: If you crave extra lemony flavor, add an additional teaspoon of lemon zest to the batter.
+Boost the Lemon: If you crave extra lemony flavor, add a teaspoon of lemon zest to the batter.
 For even more zing, brush the warm cake with a simple lemon syrup (equal parts lemon juice and sugar) so it soaks in more citrus flavor.

 Don’t Overmix: Avoid overmixing by stirring the batter only until the dry ingredients are fully combined.
 Overmixing can develop the gluten in the flour and lead to a tougher, denser cake.